tzaf/venus-candidate-test/README.md

 Sandbox link - https://codesandbox.io/s/venus-candidate-test-xwixu
 Please fork from this sandbox.

 ## Summary 🤏

 The objective of this assignment is to test your skills as a frontend developer.
 There is no time limit for this task and you can hand it in whenever you like.
-Our estimated time investment is up to 8 hours.
+Our estimated time investment is up to 6-8 hours.
 You are free to use whichever 3rd party libraries you desire.

-You are provided with a git repository containing a [GatsbyJS](https://gatsbyjs.com/) / [React](https://reactjs.org/) based project, which you will be required to change/add code to according to the instructions below.
+You are provided with a project containing a [GatsbyJS](https://gatsbyjs.com/) / [React](https://reactjs.org/) based application, which you will be required to change/add code to according to the instructions below.

 ## Overview 🪟

 The project you are provided with is a simple blog website containing several blog posts.
-The content is written in [Markdown](https://www.markdownguide.org/) and is sourced through local _.mdx_ files.
+The content is written in [Markdown](https://www.markdownguide.org/) and is sourced through local [_.mdx_](https://www.gatsbyjs.com/docs/glossary/mdx/) files.
 It is built using similar infrastructure our team works with on a daily basis.

 Your task will be to implement a React component that can be used in-content, which given a country displays some Covid-19 case data in a simple chart.

 ## Setup ⚙️

+(use this if working locally, otherwise codesandbox does this for you)
 1. clone/unzip the repo from the above url
 2. run `npm install` from the root folder (`/venus-candidate-test`)
 3. run `npm start` to initialize the development server